In a world of gender imbalance in the boardroom, women can still show up with confidence, control and authority

 5. Modulate your “dimmer switch”.

-Imagine a dimmer switch in your home, the kind you use to brighten or soften a light.
+Imagine a dimmer switch in your home, the kind you use to brighten or soften the light.
 Your personality works the same way.
 You have a dimmer switch inside of you, and you can use it to control how bright or dark you show up.
 Depending on the person you are with or the circumstance you are in, you may need to adjust that dimmer switch.
 Women, especially, need to be aware of their “default” setting, and adjust as needed, because, unfortunately, we still have work to do to overcome gender-based stereotypes.
 You have the power to control that dimmer switch — you are adaptable and flexible.

 The business world, in the United States and internationally, still has a far way to go to achieve complete gender equality.
-But, as a female entrepreneur or executive, you have the tools today to empower yourself, and inspire the generations that will follow you.
+But, as a female entrepreneur or executive, you have the tools today to empower yourself and inspire the generations that will follow you.